Current ALL-SIS Bylaws

 - Other Groups.
 Other groups such as Task Forces and Working Committees may be established by the Executive Board as necessary.

-Article VI: NOMINATION AND ELECTION OF OFFICERS
+Article VII: NOMINATION AND ELECTION OF OFFICERS

 Section 1.
 Nominating Committee